It’s convenient to have.

 Rubbing alcohol kills plant bugs because it is a desiccant that sucks out water through the skin of the insect.
 It also acts as a surfactant that can penetrate the waxy coating of an insect and cause internal damage.

-Rubbing alcohol is most effective against soft-bodied bugs like slugs and snails.
+Rubbing alcohol for plants is most effective against soft-bodied bugs like slugs and snails.
 It is absorbed through their skin and dehydrates them, causing them to die and fall off your plant.

 Does rubbing alcohol kill thrips?